Public-Health-Scotland/R-Resources/using SMRA with R.md

     FROM ANALYSIS.SMR01_PI
     WHERE AGE_IN_YEARS>100 AND SEX=1 AND  ROWNUM<=10"))

-The SQL code is exactly the same as written in a separate file, but in this case it is wrapped in paste("").
+The SQL code is the same as written in a separate file, but in this case, it is wrapped in paste("").

 ## Viewing the result

-With either method the returned object "table1" can be viewed by typing ' table1' into the code window and running, or clicking on  'table1' in the Environment tab.
+With either method, the returned object "table1" can be viewed by typing ' table1' into the code window and running, or clicking on  'table1' in the Environment tab.
 It should look something like this: